How to: Add a Chart to a Dashboard

 value

-3. Drag a connector from the output (right-hand side) port of the Size operator, to the input (left-hand side) port of the Output operator.
+3. Connect the output port (right) of the Size operator to the input port (left) of the Output operator.

 Configure the KPI Component